 For example, if your Love Language is Acts Of Service, you may find yourself confused when you wash the dishes for your partner and they don’t perceive it as an act of love, instead they view it simply as performing household duties because their Love Language is Quality Time.

-Understanding your partner’s Love Language is vital to making them feel more loved and appreciated and is key to building and maintaining a healthy relationship.
+Understanding your partner’s Love Language is vital to making them feel more loved and appreciated and is key to creating and maintaining a healthy and fulfilling relationship.

 “Many couples love each other in their mind, but one may not feel loved by their partner because the partner is expressing love in a language the other person doesn’t understand or want, which creates issues.” ― Gary Chapman